Sydney Opera House Blooms with Animation at VIVID Sydney

 One Server, Six Projectors

-During the ‘Lighting of the Sails’ projection each night, the video content was displayed from a central disguise d3 server and projected through six laser projectors from different locations to illuminate and cover the Sydney Opera House sails completely and correctly.
-Interestingly, since they had no camera moves to work with initially, they constantly varied the camera to work with the animation and composition.
+During the ‘Lighting of the Sails’ projection each night, entertainment technology specialists TDC (Technical Direction Company) deployed multiple disguise media server and Barco laser projectors to illuminate and cover the Sydney Opera House sails completely and correctly.
+Interestingly, since BEMO had no camera moves to work with initially, they constantly varied the camera to work with the animation and composition.
 The camera position proved to be especially important given the locations of the audience in relation to the sails and also to their irregular shape.

 Working from a 3D model of the Sydney Opera House, BEMO used the Foreground object in Cinema 4D to mask out and work with flat graphic elements that represented the sails.
 Brandon said, "Foreground creates a layer over the whole frame, to which you can apply an image and use it as a texture map – it flattens out the surface and made it possible to calibrate a camera lens that we could use to match the animation to the shape of the sails, looked at from the different perspectives of the projectors.
 We used it for previs to give a simplified view to people, including our client, for checking the lens calibration and for shot composition."